 The General Permitted Development Order (GPDO) has given the ability to add additional storeys in the airspace to many homes by one or two additional storeys.
-This comes into affect on the 31st August 2020.

 You may add up to two additional storeys where the existing house consists of two or more storeys or one additional storey where the property consists of one single storey or a bungalow.

 As with any new permitted development rights there are situations where it does not apply!
 Oh and some rules to stick to in the application as you might expect.
 Of course there is no guarantee that your foundations were even designed to take an additional storey or two, so take the advice of a structural engineer seriously.